-Area is the region enclosed by a shape.
-Thus, to find areas of a shape such as triangle, square or rectangle, we have to use the formula.
+The area is the region enclosed by a shape.
+Thus, to find areas of a shape such as a triangle, square or rectangle, we have to use the formula.

 What is the distance around a circle called?

 A circle is a closed-curved shape.
 The distance around the circle is called its circumference.
-The formula of circumference of a circle is 2πr.
+The formula for the circumference of a circle is 2πr.

-Floor covering using tiles or carpets, decoration of wall with paints, installation of cupboards in a room, require measurement of area of the floors and walls, respectively.
+Floor covering using tiles or carpets, decoration of walls with paints, and installation of cupboards in a room require measurement of the area of the floors and walls, respectively.